astronomer/docs/astro/cloud-ide/run-python.md

 ## View complete code for Python cells

-To view your Python cell within the context of an Airflow DAG, click **Code**.
+To view your Python cell within the context of an [Apache Airflow®](https://airflow.apache.org) DAG, click **Code**.
 The Airflow DAG includes your Python function as well as all of the code required to run it on Airflow.

 All Python cells execute Python using `aql.dataframe`, which is a function available in the Astro SDK.
 See [Astro SDK documentation](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html).